arnaud-ramey/multilaser_surveillance/README.md

     either by computing its barycenter,
     or by trying to best fit a circle of radius `~objects_radius`.

+  * `~min_pts_per_cluster [unsigned int]`, default 1.
+    The minimum of points in a cluster to keep it.
+    Useful to avoid creating clusters with very few points.

   * `~max_clusters [unsigned int]`, default 20.
     The maximum number of clusters.
     Useful to avoid saturating the Bayesian tracker.